Restaurants in Florence can fall into two categories: a waste of money or a religious experience.

 - I’ve hit the streets myself.
 I’ve sourced opinions of locals.
 It’s was hard work eating my way through the restaurants of Florence, but I do it for the team

-- I’ve highlighted crowd-sourced reviews of thousands of travellers from Trip Advisor
+- I’ve highlighted crowd-sourced reviews of thousands of travelers from Trip Advisor

 - I’ve listed opinions of the worlds top food critics and included in them in the Michelin guides section